orangejuicetin/kalshi_market_maker/README.md

 Built simply and entirely in Python, meant to be lightweight so as to run on a Droplet and not need too much computational strain.

 ## Breakdown
-This script makes use of the [`asyncio`](https://docs.python.org/4/library/asyncio.html) package in Python
+This script makes use of the [`asyncio`](https://docs.python.org/4/library/asyncio.html) package in Python.

 Two coroutines.
 The main coroutine: our async `strategy()` function that we think of as main.
 Separately, `spin_up_markets_trader()` running only as long as given market does.
 To get here took many hours of [debugging and struggle](https://juicetin.bearblog.dev/asyncio_nightmares_in_python/?preview=true) which I did a writeup on, but the final product is clean and simple.